caionnx/simple-render-form/README.md

-# Nuxt 3 Minimal Starter

-Look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.
+# Simple Render Form using Vue 3 and Nuxt

 ## Setup